 Other Workgroup Participants noted that October is mid-year in terms of the Regulatory Year and so this issue is present with any 01 October implementation date.

-Only a 01 October implementation date will apply.
-This is to ensure compliance with TAR Article 6.3 to avoid different charging methodologies for IPs and non-IPs and compliance with CAM Article 9 as would arise in the current solution defined in legal text for 678.
+Some Workgroup Participants suggested that only a 01 October effective date would be compliant – associated modifications are outlined in table 9 above.
+This would ensure compliance with TAR Article 6.3 to avoid different charging methodologies for IPs and non-IPs and compliance with CAM Article 9 as would arise in the current solution defined in legal text for 678.

-CAM Article 9.2 defines yearly standard capacity product as for a gas year starting on 1st October.
+Some Workgroup Participants CAM Article 9.2 defines yearly standard capacity product as for a gas year starting on 1st October.
 UNC GTC 2.2 defines gas year and capacity year as from 01 October.

-However, proposed legal text Annex C 25 contradicts this.
-EU law takes precedent and therefore what is proposed in 678 is not compliant with CAM code.
+Some Workgroup Participants stated that however, proposed legal text Annex C 25 contradicts this.
+EU law takes precedent and therefore what is proposed in Modification 678 is not compliant with CAM code.

 Further, EU TAR NC Article 12.3 states prices published according to Article 29 are binding for the gas year.
 Indeed, EU law for chapters VI and VIII of EU TAR are already in force and define the gas year consistent with CAM.
 The reference is listed below for slides 23 & 24 which state GB is already compliant with publication requirements of chapter VIII Art 29-32.